JanelleYu07/asphalt-art-project/README.md

 1. Describe your project.

-   This project uses 4 files, NeighborhoodRunner, PainterPlus, BackgroundPainter, and SpidermanPainter.The BackgroundPainter is instantiated first to draw a white background across the whole board.
-Then, the SpidermanPainter is instantiated to draw the Spiderman face and body.
+   This project uses 4 files, NeighborhoodRunner, PainterPlus, BackgroundPainter, and SpidermanPainter.The BackgroundPainter uses methods like paintRow, paintLine, turnToEast, turnToWest, turnAround, and moveToCorner to draw a white background across the whole board.
+Then, the SpidermanPainter uses methods like paintFace and paintBody to draw the Spiderman face and body.
+In NeighborhoodRunner, the BackgroundPainter is instantiated to draw the background and the SpidermanPainter is instantiated to draw the Spiderman.

 2. What are two things about your project that you are proud of?